davidgilson/Hexagonal-Power-Bank/README.md

-# Hexagonal 18 cell Power Bank
+# Hexagonal 18 Cell Power Bank
 Assembly guide and 3D printing models for my modular 18 cell power bank

 _This was entirely designed in [Blender](https://blender.org), with heavy use of the "Geometry Nodes" feature.
 See the [.blend file](Battery-Box-MK2_01.blend) which is the source of all the STL files.
 I supply this file "as is"._